 I know you’ve probably heard this before but it’s true: life is so much easier when there’s a specific place for everything you own.
 It saves you time and perhaps more importantly, mental energy!

 For some reason, I think we overestimate how much variety we need in life, to our own detriment.
 We’re constantly looking for new recipes, new outfit ideas, and so much more – but why make things so difficult?
 Instead of constantly reinventing the wheel, why not make things easier by looking for things you can repeat regularly:

 - Have regular theme nights for dinner, such as having homemade Pizzas every Friday

 - Setting up an auto-responder for your emails

-- Have a simple schedule: I do a mid-week reset on Wednesdays, then a weekly reset on Fridays and planning & preparing for the coming week on Sundays
+- Have a simple schedule: I do a mid-week reset on Wednesdays, then a weekly reset on Fridays and plan & preparing for the coming week on Sundays

 - Dress with a capsule wardrobe and wear the same outfits on repeat

 Now, this is something I do regularly – at least monthly (I’ve spent the last couple of years de-cluttering excessive materialistic stuff that I’ve now reached a point where I don’t have much to de-clutter as I am VERY mindful of what I bring in to my home and life).

 The truth is; when you have less stuff in your home, there is less for you to clean and care for – this frees up time, energy and even money to focus on what truly matters.

 Create the habit of regularly asking yourself: “Why am I doing this?” and if you don’t have a good answer to the question … then maybe you need to reconsider what you’re doing!
 I’ve learned that there are a lot of things that we do every day, either out of habit or because it’s what we think we “should” be doing, that add absolutely no value to our lives.
 Asking this simple question helps us to wake up to the purpose of our actions (or the lack thereof), which in turn helps us to clearly see what we need to let go of.